-The Fund can arrange competitive travel insurance for Church employees, representatives and their families travelling on behalf of the Church (or for personal travel) to most locations around the world.
+The Fund can arrange competitive travel insurance for Church employees, representatives and their families travelling on behalf of the Church to most locations around the world.
 Contact the Connexional Office for details.
+The travel cover is not available for travel for leisure.